 To refer to any eternal security teacher as a ravenous wolf in sheep's clothing is not being unloving or judgmental.
 In fact, it is expressing Christian love to all who have ears to hear.
 It is being Biblical and trying to wake up those who have been deceived by that counterfeit gospel and grace turned into a license for immorality.
 The one and only real gospel message focuses on Jesus and declares this to real Christians:

+By this gospel you are saved, IF you hold firmly to the word I preached to you.
+Otherwise, you have believed in vain (1 Cor 15:2).That is a vital part of the real gospel message (plan of salvation).
+There are free will and human responsibilities involved in this salvation by grace, according to Scripture.
+Furthermore, sin is still the issue since Calvary's cross, according to true grace teaching.
+Paul wrote real Christians these facts: For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live (Rom.
+8:13). will not inherit the kingdom of God (Gal.
+5:19-21).
+See also Mark 9:43-48.
 Such important teachings as these can never be correctly termed a works salvation, legalism or cultic, but the dangerous and basically unrecognized eternal security wolves want you to think this way!
-Those vital teachings about sin’s destructive power originated with the Lord and his apostles.
+Those vital teachings about sin's destructive power originated with the Lord and his apostles.
 They are not new with us.
 They are connected with the true plan of salvation.

-In conclusion, to enter God's kingdom after death one must become Biblically born again and at the end of his life die in a spiritually saved condition, which does not always happen.
+Remember, to enter God's kingdom after death one must become Biblically born again and at the end of his life die in a spiritually saved condition, which does not always happen.
 Some of the righteous have lethally backslid, temporarily lost their salvation for a time and later returned to God (like David and Peter), while others haven't (like Solomon; Judas; those cited in Heb.
 6:4-6 and John 6:66; etc.).

-In other words, unless you endure, remain faithful to God and hold firmly till the end, your getting born again will be useless and you will still get thrown into the lake of fire—the same as though you were never born again.
+unless you endure, remain faithful to God and hold firmly till the end, your getting born again will be useless and you will still get thrown into the lake of fire -- the same as though you were never born again.
 Moreover, you will be worse off at the end than you were before initial salvation (2 Pet.
 2:20).

 [For much more information about this subject please consult our two evangelical books related to this topic: The Believers Conditional Security and The Myth of Eternal Security.
 Neither book has ever been refuted and never will be.
 Though these books have created a stir and brought many to repentance for salvation, the eternal security teachers are afraid to even mention their existence, since they can't adequately deal with the evidence and defense therein presented.
 Without a doubt, they don't want others to know about them.]